Tim Cone

-Earl Timothy Cone (born December 14, 1957) is an American professional basketball coach who leads Barangay Ginebra San Miguel in the Philippine Basketball Association (PBA) and the Philippine men's national team.
-He is the most accomplished coach in PBA history with 25 titles including two Grand Slams, five Coach of the Year awards, and the most coaching wins with over 1,000.
+Earl Timothy Cone (born December 14, 1957) is an American professional basketball coach who currently leads Barangay Ginebra San Miguel in the Philippine Basketball Association (PBA) and serves as head coach of the Philippine men's national basketball team.
+He is widely regarded as the most accomplished coach in PBA history, with twenty-six (26) championships to his name, including two (2) Grand Slam titles.
+He has also won five (5) Coach of the Year awards and holds the record for the most coaching wins in league history, with over one thousand (1,000) victories.

-Cone was a proponent of the triangle offense.
+Cone is a proponent of the triangle offense.

 Early life and education

 Cone was born in the United States and grew up in Oregon.
 He moved to the Philippines when he was nine years old after his father came to the country to work in the logging industry.
 Cone attended a public elementary school in Baler, Aurora and later at International School Manila.

 Cone returned to the United States when he was 18 to study at Menlo College in California and the George Washington University in Washington D.C.
 After college, Cone worked at a bank in San Francisco before returning to the Philippines at 24.